sentientmachine/discord_bot/README.md

 # discord_bot

+Handle code for authenticating with Discord to read and post messages from Python.

 Post automated messages after criteria are met in a discord channel, read json from youtube events and behave given criteria, read discord responses, for artificial intelligent coded responses.
 Python 3.10

+# Install
         $ python3 --version
         Python 3.10.8